-Figure 10 shows the results of this method (top two rows) in comparison to the original version of Qslim (bottom row).
+Figure 10 shows the results of this method (first two columns) in comparison to the original version of Qslim (last column).
 Note that the topology of the mesh output by our algorithm is perfectly symmetric, even though the geometry of the surface is not.
-Note also that the geometric approximation achieved with symmetry-aware simplification is similar to the original (according to Metro [PCS98], it has a Hausdorff distance approximately 6% larger).
+Note also that the geometric approximation achieved with symmetry-aware simplification is similar to the original (according to Metro [27], it has a Hausdorff distance approximately 6% larger).
 Since the symmetric mesh better reflects the semantic structure of the surface, we believe it may be preferable as a base domain for parameterization, animation, simulation, and other applications.